-At the time of publishing this test these options are not yet available, so I will specify what the theory is and how it should work "on paper".
-The reality is going to be a little different from this, so you can take everything at face value, what I can't do is go into details about possible transfer errors or show you screenshots of the procedure.
+At the time of publishing this test these options are not yet available, so I will specify what is the theory and how it should work "on paper".
+The reality will differ little from this, so you can take it all at face value, what I can't do is to go into details about possible transfer errors or show you screenshots of the procedure.

 At the time of release Garmin confirmed support for two streaming music platforms: IHeartRadio and Deezer.
 The first has a fairly limited distribution, currently only available in the United States (although the platform is available in three other countries, you can check this list for changes here), while Deezer has a availability list In both cases you must be a subscriber to each of them.